Mission planning

 Create targets file from .kml

 The makeTargetsFile function will read in an existing .kml (that contains a single path) and use it to create a properly formatted Seaglider targets file.
 The generated targets file will be named targets_ plus the name of the .kml file (e.g., targets_exampleTrack).
+Note, this file will have no extension, but can be viewed in any text editor.
 It will contain header information with the glider and mission information defined in CONFIG, the date it was created, and the specified radius.

 / Targets file for mission sgXXX_Location_Mon20XX